Best CPU cooler in 2023 – picks for AIO, premium, and budget

 This cooler can also be equipped with a second fan to further improve cooling performance.
 The included fan can get pretty loud when under load, but replacing it with a more silent fan, like one from Noctua, is always an option.

-When you’re shopping for the best cooling system– whether that be best computer fan or water cooler– there are a handful of things you should be keeping in mind.
+When you’re shopping for the best cooling system– whether that be best gaming PC fan or liquid cooler– there are a handful of things you should be keeping in mind.
 In addition to the below, you should also be thinking about the space inside your case as well as the actual layout of your motherboard, since CPU coolers can get in the way.

 TDP, or Thermal Design Power